 This hat is designed for athletes.
 The fabric is breathable, moisture wicking, and dries faster than cotton.
 So, while you may get drenched during your rainy runs, your hat won’t take as long as other brands to dry off afterwards.
 Reviewers praise how lightweight this hat is and how securely it fits.
 However, some complain that it is too small.
 For those with larger heads, the option above may be a good option.
 Now that we’ve looked at one that’s too big and one that’s too small, let’s look at one that may be just right.

 While hats are great, when running in the rain, the top part of the hat is just more fabric that is prone to getting wet and soggy.
 A visor is a great rainy run option, as you are still able to avoid getting rain on your face, but there is less fabric that needs to dry out when you get home.
 This visor is great, as it has a large brim and a thin headband.
 In addition, the Velcro adjustable strap allows you to find the best fit and prevents the visor from falling out of place when you run.

 The best thing about this visor is that it’s stylish.
 You’ll be able to choose from a number of different patterns and colors to add some flair to your rainy runs.
 This visor is a headband with a brim attached.
 This means that the headband isn’t adjustable, but it does fit snugly around the head.
 There is also a hole in the back for ponytails, which is a nice feature.

-Lights and Reflective Gear for running in the rain
+Lights and Reflective Gear - rain gear for running

 Running in the rain requires extra caution, as it can be hard for drivers, bikers, and other runners to see you through the elements.
 Lights and reflective gear are a great way to not only increase your own abilities to see through the